-Reclaimed wood can often take on a scent – and that scent is often unwelcome.
-Furniture made from reclaimed or old wood usually has some sort of odor.
+Reclaimed wood can often take on the ascent – and that scent is often unwelcome.
+Furniture made from reclaimed or old wood usually has some odor.
 Many times, this odor is somewhat musty and can even prevent you from enjoying the piece of furniture.
-How can you remove odors from wood you want to use for a woodworking project, or wooden furniture?
+How can you remove odors from wood you want to use for a woodworking project or wooden furniture?
 Luckily there are methods for making Wood smell more pleasant.

 1) Use a Commercial Wood Cleaner to Remove Odors from Wood

 The most obvious answer to the question of odors in Wood is a commercially available wood cleaner.
 There are many on the market today.
 These cleaners are probably the best you can get for removing pet odors, which are very difficult to eliminate.

 2) Try Ammonia for Cleaning Wood

 You could also try using a simple solution of ammonia to clean Wood.
 Dampen a cloth with ammonia.
 Apply it to the Wood and then wipe it off with another cloth that you have dampened with water.
 This technique is suitable for cleaning smoke odors from Wood.
 Make sure you work in a well-ventilated area.

 3) Use a Solution of Olive Oil and Vinegar

 4) Try Newspaper and Charcoal

-Use wadded up newspaper and charcoal briquettes in a drawer or a piece of furniture you cannot easily access.
+Use the wadded-up newspaper and charcoal briquettes in a drawer or a piece of furniture you cannot easily access.
 This help to kill bad odors in the Wood.
-It is a really cheap way, too, to get better smelling furniture.
+It is a really cheap way, too, to get better-smelling furniture.
 You need to leave them in the furniture for around a week and then replace them with new newspaper and charcoal.

 5) Or Try Other Odor Absorbers

 You can also try coffee grounds, baking soda, or even kitty litter.
 A baking soda paste in water works well for drawing out odors from Wood.